MinnowWare/CdePkg/README.md

 The **CdeLib** and **CdeServices** are derived from their companion project [Torito C Library](https://github.com/JoaquinConoBolillo/torito-C-Library) but split into *wrapper*/*worker* architecture.
-(Internally [Torito C Library](https://github.com/JoaquinConoBolillo/torito-C-Library) was designed from the very beginning for that splitted architecture, but merged library and driver into one executable, to run on platforms without **CdeServices** protocol.)
+(Internally [Torito C Library](https://github.com/JoaquinConoBolillo/torito-C-Library) was designed from the very beginning for that splitted architecture, but  library and driver were merged into one executable, to run on platforms without **CdeServices** protocol.)

 The functions below are already implemented and tested, every single one of them, except otherwise noted: